-Rather than artworks about ecology that derive inspiration from nature and the environment, this is actually art as ecology with vibrant living plants and animals.
+Rather than artworks about ecology and conservation that derive inspiration from nature and the environment, a Living Sea Sculpture is art as ecology and conservation with vibrant living plants and animals.

-Low volt DC electricity flowing through seawater raises the pH locally to attract calcium carbonate and magnesium hydroxide minerals to deposit onto a metal matrix; corals readily cement to this natural substrate.
-They can grow faster and tolerate some environmental stress that normally bleaches or kills them.
+Mineral Accretion studies have shown low volt DC electricity flowing through seawater which raises the pH locally to attract calcium carbonate and magnesium hydroxide minerals.
+These minerals deposit onto a metal matrix.
+Corals readily cement to this natural substrate and can grow faster and tolerate some environmental stress that normally bleaches or kills them.

 As more people become aware of the issues of sea level rise, climate change, pollution, and overfishing, it is our time to explore how to resuscitate our ocean biodiversity and protect our shores with interdisciplinary recoralization.